Danoloan10/ncunit/README.md

 ```

 This output makes it easy to automate the tests using simple shell scripts.
-The script `example_script` is an example of automation that runs all the tests in `./test/` and exits with 0 if there have been no errors or 1 otherwise - this way, it is easily usable inside `make`.

 The library can also be compiled so that headers are printed in the output (see Installation).
 In this case, the ouput will be as shown below:
 ```